 Links from Russia, while your local audience is in the US

-As the websites linking to you preferably are obviously related to your business, you will understand that a link from a Russian or Dutch website (for that matter) for your local consultancy company site in Kansas City doesn’t look natural at all.
+As the websites linking to you are likely to be related to your business, you’ll understand that a link from a Russian or Dutch website (for that matter) for your local consultancy company site in Kansas City doesn’t look natural at all.

 Now that we have a general idea of the links that you don’t want for your website, let’s get rid of them.
 In general, we have a number of ways of disabling these links so they won’t hurt your Google rankings: